SethAPen/docker-and-rails-api/production_templates/README.md

 ### This folder contains deployment scripts and Docker configuration files for deploying a Ruby on Rails app in API mode with a React frontend to a Ubuntu 18.04 linux server.

+### NOTE: This guide expects that you have configured a domain for your server and that a sub domain exists for API specific requests.

 - Technologies/3rd party software list

   - [Docker](https://www.docker.com/)